Medical Referral Strategies to Reduce Administrative Burden

 In this webinar, AristaMD’s product lead discusses medical referral strategies to reduce the administrative work required to process new patients.
 Nearly 1.7 million healthcare workers have quit this year.
 The remaining 76% of healthcare workers say they are burned out and exhausted.
 Your staffing crisis is costing your patients and your practice.

 To break the burnout and turnover cycle, you must address the root cause.
+Explore the power of effective communication to transform your referral workflow and:

 - Reduce the time required to gather patient information.